WillJThomas/sinatra-index/README.md

         'Hello world!'
     end

-if a /defined/index.html file exists in your public directory, the server will respond witht his - not 'Hello world!'.
+if a /defined/index.html file exists in your public directory, the server will respond with this - not 'Hello world!'.
 If you wish for your dynamic route to work then move or delete the /defined/index.html file